Kamaliya: Charity work

-Kamalyia has always been committed to charitable work – long before she achieved fame and celebrity status.
-She performed in orphanages from the age of 16.
+Kamalyia performed in orphanages from the age of 16.
 In 2005, Kamaliya took part in the All Ukrainian Charity Tour in support of children with AIDS.
 The President of Pakistan congratulated Kamaliya on her successful performance at the World Performing Arts Festival, Lahore, Pakistan.
 In 2007, she took part in the Svit talantiv Ukrayiny (All-Ukraine Children Festival), and undertook a charity mission to Pakistan by providing medicines, tents, food, blankets and other much-needed supplies.

 In 2006, Kamaliya took part in an International Congress on Disaster Management in Islamabad as a Good Will Ambassador.
 She returned to Pakistan in 2007 on a charity mission where all of the proceeds were handed to the Pakistani government to fund the infrastructure of medical research facilities for children with heart problems, and to build a HIT education complex in Taxila.
 After this mission, Kamaliya won the prestigious "Person of the Year Award" alongside "Good Will Ambassador" awards.

-Kamaliya being an animal lover has also taken part in an international charity program called "We Live on One Planet", to protect animals.On 23 February 2012, during a promotional trip to the UK, Kamaliya was asked to headline their annual fundraising party organized by World Society for the Protection of Animals (now known as World Animal Protection).
+Kamaliya has also taken part in an international charity program called "We Live on One Planet", to protect animals .On 23 February 2012, during a promotional trip to the UK, Kamaliya was asked to headline their annual fundraising party organized by World Society for the Protection of Animals (now known as World Animal Protection).

 This alloy of philanthropic and music experience convinced Kamalyia to establish her own charitable foundation Kamaliya & Mohammad Zahoor Charitable Foundation in 2014.
 The Kamaliya Foundation helps orphanages, disabled people, and children with Downs Syndrome.
 Besides other activities, the Kamaliya Foundation holds annual St. Nicholas Charity Nights to raise funds for its causes.

 In 2017, Kamaliya held the annual charity event 4th St. Nicholas Charity Night in Kyiv, Ukraine where $50,000 was raised through auction and ticket sales for buying medical equipment for the State Children's Cardiac Center in Kyiv.
 In 2018, Kamaliya held the annual charity event 5th St. Nicholas Charity Night in Kyiv, Ukraine where $60,000 was raised through auction and ticket sales for buying medical equipment for the State Children's Cardiac Center in Kyiv.